Jaybagrecha/global-terrorism-analysis/index.md

 ---

-The source for this website is [on github](https://neerjad.github.io/global-terrorism-analysis/).
+The source for this website is on github at <a href = "https://neerjad.github.io/global-terrorism-analysis/">https://neerjad.github.io/global-terrorism-analysis/</a>.